epfl-ada/ada-2023-project-renensgang1020/README.md

 1. We will calculate the average ratings and sub-ratings for each country.
 This will involve aggregating the data by country and computing descriptive statistics such as mean, median, and standard deviation.
 2. We will perform frequency analysis of keywords on the reviews to identify the most frequently occurring words for each country.
 This will involve tokenizing the reviews, removing stop words, and counting word frequencies.
 3. We will group the data by beer type and country to identify which type of beer performs best in each country.
 This will involve computing average ratings for each beer type within each country.

-### Question 2: Are beer nations brewed from a beer abundance?
-1. We will compute the correlation between the number of breweries, the variety of beer types, and the overall rating of beers in each country.
+4. We will compute the correlation between the number of breweries, the variety of beer types, and the overall rating of beers in each country.
 This will involve aggregating the data by country and calculating statistical merits like Pearson's correlation coefficient.

-### Question 3: IBR - International beer relations
+### Question 2: IBR - International beer relations
 1. We will analyze the source of ratings for each country's beers.
 This will involve grouping the data by country and reviewer location.
 2. We will identify countries that are particularly popular abroad by calculating the average rating given by foreign reviewers.
 3. We will investigate if there is a bias in ratings by comparing the average ratings given to domestic beers by local reviewers with those given by foreign reviewers.
 4. We will use network analysis to identify beer nation friends, with countries as nodes and edges representing the strength of beer rating relationships between them, based on the consistency and positivity of reviews they exchange.
 This approach will visually highlight pairs or groups of countries with strong mutual appreciation for each other's beers.

-### Question 4: Are beer reviewers the biggest bias?
+### Question 3: Are beer reviewers the biggest bias?
 1. We will identify patterns in beer reviewers' ratings.
 This will involve computing descriptive statistics for each reviewer's ratings and identifying those who consistently rate high, low, or never below a certain threshold.
 2. We will attempt to correct for these biases by decorrelating a reviewer's "niceness" from their beer ratings.
 This will involve computing for example the standard deviation of each reviewer's ratings and adjusting their ratings accordingly.
 3. After these adjustments, we will recompute the 'beer nations' using our methods mentioned above to reflect a less biased perspective of international beer preferences.